Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - How to Watch on TV: CBS

-Click on our link to sign up for a free trial of fuboTV, and start watching select March Madness games and tons of other live sports without cable today!
+Click on our link to sign up for a free trial of fuboTV, and start watching college hoops and tons of other live sports without cable today!

 Texas vs. Xavier Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on different sportsbooks.
+See the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite